-- 4. Continue to press the Reset button until the Power button is solid green and the Error LED, LAN 1 LED, and LAN 2 LED are blinking. - 5.
-Press and release the Reset button to scroll through the boot menu modes.
+- 4. Continue to press the Reset button for about five seconds until the Power button is solid green and the Error LED, LAN 1 LED, and LAN 2 LED are blinking. - 5.
+Press and release the Reset button to scroll through the boot mode menu.